On this page

 Server Functions for the resource patterns and nesting rules.

-Embedded Game Databases
+Bundled Game Databases

-See Design Decisions #10 for the trade-offs.
+See Design Decisions #10 for the trade-offs and the migration from the older PHF-based design.

-Files: tools/build-catalog/src/main.rs, replay-control-core-server/src/game/arcade_db.rs, replay-control-core-server/src/game/game_db.rs
+Files: tools/build-catalog/src/main.rs, replay-control-core-server/src/catalog_pool.rs, replay-control-core-server/src/game/arcade_db.rs, replay-control-core-server/src/game/game_db.rs

 Embedded Series Database